The BBE Best: Our Top Award-Winning Architect for Custom Homes, Heritage & Commercial is JOST Architects (2026)

 Patrick Jost spent years working across small, medium and large firms, including time at Nation Fender Katsalidis during Melbourne’s building boom in the late 1990s, where he worked on large-scale projects and developed a strong technical and design foundation.
 What he took from that experience, alongside the craft, was an understanding of what gets lost in scale.
 In larger practices, the principal’s eye and the client relationship can become diluted across layers of management.
 Projects get handed down the seniority chain.
 The design vision that sold the client on the practice might be delivered by someone several steps removed from it.

 At JOST Architects, the person you meet at the first briefing is the person shaping your project.
-That intimacy with work is not incidental.
-It’s built into the model.
+That intimacy with work is not incidental, it’s built into the model.

 Full-Scope Services Across Every Project Stage